 But if your privacy has been breached or you fear it might be, you can limit any potential damage by removing personal information about you from the internet using some or all of the following methods.

-The average internet user has several online accounts, often running into the dozens, even hundreds.
-The most common, and arguably the most vulnerable, are social media accounts.
-Each account you open means more personal information available online.
+Most internet users have several online accounts, often running into the dozens, even hundreds.
+The most common, and perhaps the most vulnerable, are social media accounts.
+Each account you open means more of your personal information is available online.
 Deleting these accounts can effectively remove a big chunk of the information.

 Please note that deactivating an account is not the same as deleting it.
 With some accounts, you can request permanent deletion.
 For others, you can delete the information by linking the account to a new email address and then deleting that email address.

-Also, it may not be possible to delete all information, especially once third parties gain possession of it.
-For example, apps on Facebook often collect personal data.
+Also, it may not be possible to delete all information, especially once personal details has been accessed by third parties.
+For example, apps use your Facebook information to collect personal data.
 While this may often be limited to verifying your email address, it's still an additional portal where your information can be accessed.

 Other accounts you can delete include PayPal, YouTube, Craigslist and eBay.

-With anti-virus guard or AVG security software, you can turn off browsers from tracking your online activity.
-This ensures that websites and browsers do not record and store any of your personal information.
+You can use anti-virus guard, privacy software or AVG security software to prevent browsers and sites from tracking your online activity.
+Doing this ensures that websites and browsers do not record or store any of your personal information.

 One way of checking whether any personal information exists online is by using people search services.
 Such websites are often used for looking up lost contacts, old colleagues or prospective employees, but these sites can also show you what information about you exists online and where you can find it.
 You can then request a specific site holding your personal information to delete it.

 When using the internet after removing personal information, you don’t want to end up re-releasing all your sensitive data online.
 That means you need to take special care to protect your identity and keep your information safe.
-Carefully read the privacy policies of sites before signing on, only open necessary accounts and don t share any personal information on social media, forums or any other insecure platform.
+Take the time to read the privacy policies of sites carefully before signing up, only open online accounts when necessary and don’t share any personal information on social media, forums or any other insecure platform.